 The calculation of the asset retirement obligation involves significant measurement estimates and assumptions of the amount and timing of reclamation costs and applicable inputs used in the calculation, such as discount rates.
 The Company bases its estimates on historical experience, government regulations and assumptions that are believed to be reasonable given the scope of the exploration project.
-Please refer to Note 8 of the audited financial statements for the year ended December 31, 2019 for more details.
+Please refer to Note 8 of the interim financial statements for the period ended June 30, 2020 for more details.